zj611/LIME_Processing/README.md

 We provide a c++ version of low-light enhancement technology, which is helpful for vSLAM and line dect,etc.

-Everyone can use it, and stars is necessary.
+Everyone can use it, and stars are necessary.

 ### Related Publications